Come to Your Senses (Restorative Recovery)

 18 But I confess my sins; I am deeply sorry for what I have done.
 19 I have many aggressive enemies; they hate me without reason.
 20 They repay me evil for good and oppose me for pursuing good.
 21 Do not abandon me, O Lord.
 Do not stand at a distance, my God.
 22 Come quickly to help me, O Lord my savior.
 Psalm 38 (NLT)

-Where does one go from here?
-For David, he was confronted by Joab (2 Samuel 19) who told him if he didn’t pull it together he would lose everything.
+David was confronted by Joab (2 Samuel 19) who told him if he didn’t pull it together he would lose everything; sooner than later.
 David needed to sober up quickly or it was all over for him.
 That is how it is for anyone paralyzed by addiction.
 David acknowledged in Psalm 38 that the power of addiction in his life was so much bigger than he was, and that he would need the only One bigger than the power of his addiction and its consequences.

 For a long time I considered David’s crying out in this fashion as a kind of victim pleading for mercy, rather than the repentant determination of David’s Psalm 51 confession that reads with a great deal of humility.
 His Psalm 38 confession has always wreaked of self-pity that I found a bit pathetic.
 However, upon further review I have come to realize that this confession (Psalm 38 was written years, maybe a decade or two after Psalm 51) is real.
 The emotion of this confession is raw and authentic.
 It not only contains an honest contriteness, but includes the anger and self-loathing of a man without answers who cannot turn back the clock for a do-over with a lifetime of regret.
 David, like anyone, if he knew then what he knows now, would have done a number of things quite differently.
 The problem with that is that he could not know then.
 He didn’t have the pain as his incentive to do things differently.